Choosing an EV – when you live in a flat

 One way to charge away from home, where available, is at work.
 The car is often left for hours on end without being required, so if you can plug-in there, you simply invert the common charging times – during the day rather than at night.

-This is a good option for both pure-electric (EV) and plug-in hybrid (PHEV) models, allowing EVs to run without a compromise in heading to public chargers, and PHEV drivers the chance to maximise efficiency by running on electric power as much as possible.
+This is a good option for both pure-electric and plug-in hybrid (PHEV) models, allowing EVs to run without a compromise in heading to public chargers, and PHEV drivers the chance to maximise efficiency by running on electric power as much as possible.

-Because of the smaller battery – and therefore shorter charging times – of PHEVs, the back-up of having an engine as well could mean a hybrid makes perfect sense for drivers living in flats or apartments, particularly with a reliable workplace charge.
+Because of the smaller battery of PHEVs – and therefore shorter charging times – the back-up of having an engine as well could mean a hybrid makes perfect sense for drivers living in flats or apartments, particularly with a reliable workplace charge.

 Not everyone has a work charging option though, and with no reliable access to a home EV wallbox, drivers will need to find out about their local public charging infrastructure.